Experience-Monks/web-audio-player/README.md

 The audio streams and auto-plays on desktop.
 On mobile, the file is buffered, then decoded, then we wait for user to initiate playback.

+### Detection

+You can use [detect-media-element-source](https://www.npmjs.com/package/detect-media-element-source) to approximately feature detect whether `createMediaElementSource` will work or not, but you may be better off just using user agent strings or defaulting to a specific behaviour for all mobile browsers.

 ### Browser Support

 Tested with the following browsers/devices.